BMES Graduate Student Chapter

 Annual Girl Scout Engineering Day

 The Ithaca Sciencenter invites the Graduate BMES chapter to host public events to inspire excitement for science in young students.
-Our chapter leads interactive science demonstrations where 15-150+ young students were showcased astronomy/earth science, optics, genetic engineering, robotics, and basic biology demonstrations.
+Our chapter has led interactive science demonstrations where 15 to 150+ young students participated in astronomy/earth science, optics, genetic engineering, and robotics demonstrations.